ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 The `main` function was pretty straight forward,

-- call `gettimeofday`, save the result
-- disable libc IO buffering
-- call some function (highlighted blue) that needs to return non-zero
-- call `gettimeofday` again to measure time taken
-- write your time to a scoreboard
-- if your time was fast enough, call `read` on stdin
-- finally execute the bytes that were just read

 Basically it timed you on how long it took to execute the function highlighted in blue and if it returned non-zero you got to execute whatever you wanted!